“There is something about the outside of a horse that is good for the inside of a man.”

 The process of gaining this trust is one that requires the following, and once gained, the empowerment and refined repertoire that has developed along the way is invaluable:

-Horses teach us how to earn and when to give trust.
-The ability to open oneself up to trust is challenging.
+Partnering with horses can provide an opportunity for us to learn more about how to earn and when to give trust.
+The ability to open oneself up to trust can be challenging for both the human and equine partner.
 The nature of horses invites trust as they are entirely open with their perceptions, feelings, and have nothing to hide.
-Honesty and self awareness is enough to open the doors for mutual trust and loving communication.
+Honesty and self awareness are two great aspects that can foster an experience to develop mutual trust and loving communication.

 Adding the new skills listed above to their repertoire can aid individuals as they begin to find the strength and confidence to take on a more fulfilling role in our society.
 Ultimately, it can feel much safer to explore our relationship with a horse than another human being as they offer unconditional support and love to people without judgment which in turn starts the process of trusting self and others.
 Further, this can facilitate emotional learning as people identify their feelings with greater ease and clarity, which opens the door to new choices for relationship, emotional and self growth.